 - How you can be affected by alcohol, drugs, smoking or legal highs

-It’s important to recognise that not every person fits into one pattern of symptoms, and that drugs and alcohol can impact people in a variety of ways.
-The earlier the problem is addressed the less likely that drugs and alcohol are to cause serious harm to your health.
+It’s important to recognise that not every person fits into one pattern of symptoms.
+People are impacted in a variety of ways.
+The earlier the problem is addressed, the less likely that drugs or alcohol will cause serious consequences for you, some of which can include:

 Legal Highs (NPS)

-Support available on campus includes Student Wellbeing, which offers free confidential support.
-This can include counselling, practical advice around your wellbeing and information about other services that can be accessed in the community.
-You can also talk to Faith & Reflection, SUBU Advice, the Student Medical Centre or your own GP.
+Support is available on campus from Student Wellbeing, which offers free confidential support, counselling, practical advice around your wellbeing and information about drug and alcohol services that can be accessed in the community.
+You can also talk to Faith & Reflection, the Student Medical Centre or your own GP.

-If alcohol or drug issues are starting to affect your academic work you can talk to your Academic Advisor, Programme Leader (PL) or Programme Support Officer (PSO).
-Depending on your circumstances you may be entitled to an extension or postponement.
+If alcohol or drug issues are starting to affect your academic work, you can talk to your Personal Tutor, Programme Leader (PL) or Programme Support Officer (PSO).
+Depending on your circumstances, you may be entitled to an extension or postponement.
 Find out more about Exceptional Circumstances.

-If you want to go elsewhere for support look at the Resources A-Z page for details of local and national services that provide education, counselling and one-to-one support.
+If you want to go elsewhere for support, have a look at the wellbeing resources page for details of local and national services that provide education, counselling and one-to-one support.